-Besides your clothes and accessories remember to carry the following – Bug Spray, Sunscreen and some Aloe Vera gel for a little after sun soothing .
+Keep a packing list of clothes and accessories ready.
+Besides your clothes and accessories remember to carry the following – Bug Spray, Sunscreen and some Aloe Vera gel for a little after sun soothing.
 Aside from this, remember to carry a universal charger.
-Everywhere in Indonesia, you will find these kind of electric sockets.
+Everywhere in Indonesia, you will find these kinds of electric sockets.

 I forgot my universal charger and got stuck with no charging point for mobile or camera or even laptop.
 Thanks to my fellow blogger Lucie who had an extra one that I managed 10 full days in Indonesia.

 Another tip is to keep in mind the baggage restrictions on internal flights.
 Remember I mentioned that they are limited in terms of capacity.
-Most of these are ATR aircrafts and you are allowed only 10 kgs of check-in baggages and one piece of hand baggage.
+Most of these are ATR aircraft and you are allowed only 10 kgs of check-in baggage and one piece of hand baggage.
 Sigh!

 Bali, Yogyakarta and Jakarta have hotels of all budgets and facilities.
 However, when it comes to Labuan Bajo, Ende and the smaller places, there are limited ones.
 Remember to book well in advance to get a hotel of your choice.
-All these are available online on Skyscanner for you to evaluate and book.
+All these hotels in Indonesia are available online for you to evaluate and book.
 Most of these hotels are quite tourist friendly and are a good source for local information.